 4. Turn Your Brand Into A Cause

 What your brand stands for?
 What are the problems it addresses or solves?
 Or does it serve the customer or help them in any possible way?
-Questions like this may sound very moralistic but it actually is very important for any organization.
+Questions like this may sound very moralistic, but it is vital for any organization.
 It gives a brand reputation and what they stand for.

-Like Coca-Cola promises to refresh the mind, body, and spirit.
-To inspire moments of optimism, create value and make a difference.
+Coca-Cola promises to refresh the mind, body, and spirit.
+To inspire moments of optimism, create value, and make a difference.
 This is what coca-cola stands for and strongly believes in spreading happiness.

 5. Job Satisfaction

-When employees are happy and satisfied with the management and work culture, they put their best effort to make the company successful.
+When employees are happy and satisfied with the management and work culture, they put their best effort into making the company successful.

 6. Take Care Of Your Employees

 Your employees are the building block of your organization.
 Your company culture is shaped according to their traits and internal behavior.
-You must take care of your employees.
+So it would help if you took care of your employees.
 Make sure your employees do not feel left out.
 Listen to them.
 Give them surprises on their birthdays or work anniversaries.
-Try to know them personally, be real and transparent with them.
+Try to know them personally, be honest and transparent with them.

 Support your employees and always help them in need.
-Actively listen to them, communicate more to understand their state of mind and try to know anything is bothering them or diminishing their well-being.
+Actively listen to them, communicate more to understand their state of mind, and try to know about anything bothering them or diminishing their well-being.